hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/skd/api/rest/AliexpressAffiliateHotproductQueryRequest.md

 Remember to adapt the tests based on the specific requirements and expected behavior of the `AliexpressAffiliateHotproductQueryRequest` class.
-The added code now demonstrates how to do this in the placeholder comments.
+The added code now demonStartes how to do this in the placeholder comments.